TristanWeij/AWS-certified-developer-associate/IAM/IAM.md

 ## Permissions
 Users or groups can be assigned JSON documents called policies.
 These policies define the permissions of the users. <br>
-In AWS you apply the least privilege principle: Don't give more permissions than a user needs.
+In AWS you apply the **least privilege principle**: Don't give more permissions than a user needs.

 ```json
 {